sankarshanmukhopadhyay/Links/README.md

 Bob's agent can assess Alice's claims in the graph of Carol's connections ... or rather, amongst those of Carol's connections who will talk to Bob.
 But also, in assessing Alice's claims about Carol, Bob's agent now has access to all of the not-insignificant reputational architecture of Wikipedia, GitHub, YouTube, and so on.

-At this point, Bob is somewhat intimidated by Carol, but he has an incentive to reach out to her because he can see that she will definitely have the answer to his current, thorny, problem X.
+At this point, Bob is somewhat intimidated by Carol, but he has an incentive to contact her because he can see that she will definitely have the answer to his current, thorny, problem X.
 Also that if he can establish a connection with her it will bolster his own reputation.
 Bob has risk around the possibility that Carol's agent will block his approach; and even worse, a risk that it will publish the fact that the approach was blocked.
 These are the punishment strategies of the village.
 Bob needs to assess these risks in the light of his own prestige.